The Islander – June 2023< Back

 Motivating your Crew

 There are many great Captains and senior crew who are doing an excellent job.
 They are fair, competent and organised; they don’t micro manage and they keep their emotions in check.
 However, they can still find themselves with crew who are de-motivated, disengaged and all too often leave within a short period of time.

-According to Norman, productivity and performance improves naturally if you have a happy and motivated workforce.
+According to Price, productivity and performance improves naturally if you have a happy and motivated workforce.

 Motivation is the force that causes us to take action, whether to eat a snack to reduce hunger or go for a run to get fit.
 The forces that drive our motivation can range from physical and emotional to social and reasoned.
 Motivation matters more today than ever before.
 People have changed in their attitudes towards work, with higher expectations and greater demands.
 If we want to retain and motivate crew, we need to do more, we also need to motivate them and it’s more than praise and recognition (although that’s important too).

 In the 1900’s there was a belief that all you needed was a stick and a carrot to motivate crew.
 Today the theorists believe there is a third, intrinsic motivation, the desire from within a person to complete the task.
 Dan Pink has found that the more complex and creative a task is, the traditional rewards such as financial incentives can in fact lead to reduced performance!